 If you aren't familiar with Intrinio, this article will get you started.
-You can create an account for free, which will give you access to the API keys you need to enter to use the Excel add-in and API.
+You will need to create an account which will give you access to the API keys you need to enter to use the Excel add-in and API.
+In order for the API to work, you will also need to subscribe to/take a trial of the US & Global Economic Data Feed.
 Follow the Excel tutorial or the API tutorial if you have never used Intrinio before.

 Economic Data In Excel Examples